airpair/spinning-guide/post.md

 #### 4.4.1 Alternate g+ friendly emails

 Often customers sign up with email addresses or corporate accounts that are not g+ enabled and thus cannot be used to access the hangout.
-Ask the customer for a alternate (usually personal gmail) address and manually invite that address from the hangout UI.
+Ask the customer for an alternate (usually personal gmail) address and manually invite that address from the hangout UI.

 #### 4.4.2 Additional participants